JK1Zhang/Libra/README.md

 ## 6. Testing the Libra Prototype

-Using YCSB on the client node to issue requests to the Libra cluster
+Using go-YCSB on the client node to issue requests to the Libra cluster

 **Load the database**